Job

 “All right, you accuser, I will show you that Job is a good man and that he will always try to be good,” answered the Lord.
 “I will allow you to test Job.”

-Then Satan caused terrible things to happen to Job.
-A messenger came to Job and said that enemies had attacked Job’s flocks and stole his oxen and donkeys and killed his servants.
-Job was just thinking about how terrible this was when another messenger came and said that lightning had struck and burned up all his sheep.
-Then another messenger came and said that more enemies had raided the camp where all of Job’s camels were.
-All of the camels were gone and the servants who had been watching after them were dead.
+Then, Satan caused terrible things to happen to Job.
+A messenger came to Job and said that enemies had attacked Job’s flocks, stole his oxen and donkeys, and killed his servants.
+Job was thinking about how terrible this was when another messenger came and said that lightning had struck and burned up all his sheep.
+Then another messenger said that more enemies had raided the camp where Job’s camels were.
+All of the camels were gone, and the servants who had been watching after them were dead.

 “Your sons and daughters were feasting at their oldest brother’s house when a very strong wind came up and knocked over the four corners of the house.
 The whole house fell down and crushed everyone in it.
 All of your children are dead!”

 Big sores appeared all over Job’s body.
 Even the soles of his feet and the top of his head had sores on them.
-The sores hurt and they itched.
+The sores hurt, and they itched.
 Job used to use bits of broken pottery to scratch his itchy sores.
-Even though Job hurt he still did not curse God.
-He did not understand why these things were happening to him but He did not hate God for it.
+Even though Job hurt, he still did not curse God.
+He did not understand why these things were happening to him, but He did not hate God.

 Finally, the Lord spoke to Job.
 He told Job that He should always trust God . . . even when he did not understand God.
 After all, how can anyone understand everything about God?
 No one can know as much as God.
 God knows everything!
-People may know about birds but God knows how to make birds fly.
-People may know about the sun but God causes the sun to come up and go down each day!
-People may know about animals but God made the largest animals and can control them!
+People may know about birds, but God knows how to make birds fly.
+People may know about the sun, but God causes the sun to come up and go down each day!
+People may know about animals, but God made and can control the largest animals!

 Job learned an important lesson about God.
 He already knew God and loved Him.
 Now He knew that God is wiser and stronger than anything on earth.
 Job knew that he could trust God.

 God caused all of Satan’s wickedness toward Job to be stopped.
 He gave Job twice as much as he had before his suffering came upon him.
 He also had other children—seven more sons and three more daughters.
-Job had 14,000 sheep, 6000 camels, 1000 yoke of oxen, and 1000 donkeys.
-Job lived to be a very old man and he was always happy and loved and trusted the Lord.
+Job had 14,000 sheep, 6,000 camels, 1,000 yoke of oxen, and 1,000 donkeys.
+Job lived to be a very old man who was always happy, loved, and trusted the Lord.

 top